Quivers with relations for symmetrizable Cartan matrices I : Foundations: Introduction and main results

 As a first step in this direction, in \cite{GLS2} we construct the enveloping algebra of the positive part of an arbitrary simple finite-dimensional complex Lie algebra as an algebra of constructible functions on varieties of locally free $H$-modules.

-The paper is organized as follows.
+The article is organized as follows.
 In Section~\ref{sec2} we recall some definitions and basic facts on Cartan matrices, quadratic forms and Weyl groups.
 A description of the projective and injective $H$-modules and some fundamental results on locally free $H$-modules are obtained in Section~\ref{sec3}.
 In particular, Section~\ref{sec3} contains the proof of Theorem~\ref{thm:main0} (combine Proposition~\ref{vpdim} and Corollary~\ref{Gorenstein}).
 In Section~\ref{sec4} we show that the quadratic form $q_C$ associated with a Cartan matrix $C$ coincides with the restriction of the homological Euler form of $H$ to the subcategory of locally free $H$-modules.
 The representation theory of the algebras $H$ and $\Pi$ can be reformulated in terms of a generalization of the representation theory of modulated graphs.
-This is explained in Section~\ref{sec6}.
+This point of view, which is of central importance for proving (and in part also for formulating) our main results, is explained in Section~\ref{sec6}.
 An interpretation of $H$ and $\Pi$ as tensor algebras is discussed in Section~\ref{sec7}.
 Section~\ref{newsec7} provides a bimodule resolution of $H$.
 In Section~\ref{newsec8} we introduce a trace pairing for $H_i$-modules and relate it with the adjunction isomorphisms.
 Section~\ref{sec8} contains some fundamental properties of generalizations of BBK-reflection functors to our algebras $\Pi$.
 (The letters BBK stand for Baumann and Kamnitzer \cite{BK1,BK2} and Bolten \cite{Bo}.
 Independently from each other they introduced reflection functors for the classical preprojective algebras associated with quivers.)
 The reflection functors for $\Pi$ restrict to reflection functors for $H$.
 We show that the latter are generalized versions of APR-tilting functors.
 The intimate relation between Coxeter functors and the Auslander-Reiten translation for $H$ is studied in Section~\ref{sec10}.
 Theorem~\ref{thm:main2} follows from Theorem~\ref{thm:functoriso} and Proposition~\ref{prop:10.9}.
 We also prove some crucial properties of the algebras $\Pi$.
 In particular, Theorem~\ref{thm:main3} corresponds to Corollary~\ref{cor:10.7}.
 In Section~\ref{sec12} we use the previous constructions for proving Theorem~\ref{thm:main1} (see Theorem~\ref{Dynkinroots}).
 The proof of Theorem~\ref{thm:main3a} can be found in Section~\ref{sec:10.3}.
 We also obtain some first results on the Auslander-Reiten theory of $H$.
 Section~\ref{sec9} contains the construction of a bimodule resolution for $\Pi$.
 This resolution plays an important part in the study of locally free representations.
 In particular, Section~\ref{sec:extsymm} contains the proof of Theorem~\ref{thm:main5} (see Theorem~\ref{thm:9.11}).
 Finally, Section~\ref{sec13} contains a collection of examples.